kddubey/cappr/docs/source/a_note_on_workflow.rst

 Iterate on the training dataset
 -------------------------------

 Evaluate your first prompt-completion format on the training dataset.
-Examine failure cases.
+Examine and understand failure cases.
+Is your prompt specific enough?
+Does it include enough context?
 Iterate the format and/or language model and/or prior, and evaluate.

 Be disciplined and vigilant about not seeing or evaluating on the test dataset until you've finalized your selections for a format, langauge model, and prior.